apache/druid/docs/tutorials/tutorial-msq-extern.md

   ~ under the License.
   -->

-> SQL-based ingestion using the multi-stage query task engine is our recommended solution starting in Druid 24.0.
-Alternative ingestion solutions, such as native batch and Hadoop-based ingestion systems, will still be supported.
-We recommend you read all [known issues](./msq-known-issues.md) and test the feature in a development environment before rolling it out in production.
-Using the multi-stage query task engine with `SELECT` statements that do not write to a datasource is experimental.
+> This page describes SQL-based batch ingestion using the [`druid-multi-stage-query`](../multi-stage-query/index.md)
+> extension, new in Druid 24.0.
+Refer to the [ingestion methods](../ingestion/index.md#batch) table to determine which
+> ingestion method is right for you.

 This tutorial demonstrates how to generate a query that references externally hosted data using the **Connect external data** wizard.